-- Summer term – first Monday after the end of the Summer term
+- Summer term – first Tuesday after the start of Sessions 25 and 26

 The late fee is 5% of the total outstanding account balance for the current term, excluding outstanding charges that are less than 30 days old.
 This balance includes all unpaid charges from the current term that are at least 30 days old less any scheduled payments for the current term from university-disbursed financial aid or the monthly payment plan.

 Interest is assessed at a rate of 18% per annum and is assessed on the total outstanding account balance, excluding outstanding charges that are less than 30 days old.
 This balance includes all unpaid charges from the current* or prior terms that are at least 30 days old less any scheduled payments for the current term from university-disbursed financial aid or the monthly payment plan.

 *unpaid charges from the current term will begin to accrue interest in the following months: